PART 5 CHURCH TEACHINGS

 Ephesians 2:21-22 In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit.

-As we continue to walk in the Spirit, certain things will come our way to try to get us off track by thinking and responding to them from human perspective.
+As we continue to walk in the Spirit, certain things will come our way to try to get us off track by thinking and responding to them from a human perspective.
 These could involve regrets from the past or present, disappointments from friends or family, demonic influences that continually bring to our remembrance an easily besetting sin, and the last but not final one is probably something you will be surprised at, and that is being unable to recognize sound teachings.
 Yes, you heard that right.

 New Covenant Ministries - Ministerios NuevoPacto - Harbor Church, Block Island